appuniversum/ember-appuniversum/README.md

 - Run the documentation site: `npm run storybook` (make sure the `npm run ember` command is finished)
 - Generate the icons: `npm run icons`

-> We use the "template tag" (.gjs) format for component authoring which has been described in detail in the [RFC](https://github.com/emberjs/rfcs/blob/master/text/0779-first-class-component-templates.md).
+> We use the "template tag" (.gjs/.gts) format for component authoring which has been described in detail in the [RFC](https://github.com/emberjs/rfcs/blob/master/text/0779-first-class-component-templates.md).
 > A summarized version can be found in the ember-template-imports library which also has some information about [how to setup your dev environment](https://github.com/ember-template-imports/ember-template-imports#editor-integrations) for a better experience.
+>
+> We're also converting the code to TypeScript and [Glint](https://typed-ember.gitbook.io/glint/).

 ### Testing: